 Statins and all-cause dementia

 A recent Cochrane Review identified two randomized trials comparing treatment with statins versus non-treatment for the prevention of dementia, only one of which presented information on the incidence of dementia.(28) This study (Heart Protection Study) showed no effect of treatment with simvastatin on all-cause dementia risk (OR: 1.00, 95%CI:0.61-1.65),(29) but concerns were raised over the diagnostic criteria used.
 A meta-analysis of 30 observational studies found a reduced risk of all-cause dementia was associated with statin treatment (RR 0.83, 95%CI: 0.79–0.87).(30) This conflicts with the findings of our analysis, where statin use was associated with an increased risk of all-cause dementia (HR:1.17, 95%CI:1.14-1.19).
-However, some of the included studies in the meta-analysis specifically exclude vascular dementia from the definition of all-cause dementia,(31) which may limit the ability for comparison with the results of this analysis.
+Some of the included studies in the meta-analysis specifically exclude vascular dementia from the definition of all-cause dementia,(31) which may limit the ability for comparison with the results of this analysis.

 Additionally, a previous analysis of the THIN EHR database using a propensity score matching analysis found a protective effect of statins on all-cause dementia (HR:0.81, 95%CI:0.69-0.96),(32).
 Differences in dementia coding over time, in addition to a different set of covariates adjusted for in the analysis, may go some way to explaining the discrepancy.